Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/migration_guide.md

 ### Client constructors

 * The `EventGridClient` in the v1.3 has been replaced with `EventGridPublisherClient`.
+* `EventGridPublisherClient` requires the full endpoint, which is typically in the format of `https://<YOUR-TOPIC-NAME>.<REGION-NAME>.eventgrid.azure.net/api/events`

 | In v1.3 | Equivalent in v4.0 | Sample |
 |---|---|---|